Spiryd/rusty_xtb/README.md

 # rusty_xtb
- Rust library for xtb API
+ Rust wrapper for xtb API using tungstenite